jimshowalter/architecture-enforcer/README.md

 * First, and most obviously, having to manually run pf-CDA at the outset is a pain, plus it thwarts automating analysis in CI/CD.
 The documentation on http:www.dependency-analyzer.org mentions an API that could probably be called by this tool.
 Or we could investigate https:innig.net/macker, or javaparser.org, or BCEL.
 Alternatively, someone skilled with bytecode analysis could probably replace pf-CDA entirely (we don't need all of its features, just a dump of class-to-class references).

-* Add optional command-line arguments to specify the names of the output files.

 * Provide a way to fail builds if the count of illegal references increases.
 Note that this is different from enabling strict mode, because in that case builds fail if there are any illegal references, so the previous count is known (it's zero).
 This requires determining that there were N illegal references in the previous build, and now there are N + M illegal references in the current build.
 One way to do this is to access the previous build in CI/CD using something like the Jenkins API.
 While refactoring, there are often temporary increases in the number of illegal references, so decomposition teams would need to be able to temporarily whitelist new illegal references (access to the whitelist could be restricted to just that team).